emacs-mirror/emacs/mps/readme.txt

 The MPS can be built on a wide variety of platforms.

+5.1.
+Building the MPS for your project

+In the simplest case, you can build the MPS with just:

+  cc -c mps.c           (Unix/Mac OS)
+  cl /c mps.c           (Windows)

+This will build a "hot" variety (for production) object file for use with "mps.h".
+You can greatly improve performance by allowing global optimization, for example:

+  cc -O3 -c mps.c       (Unix/Mac OS)
+  cl /O2 /c mps.c       (Windows)

+You can get a "cool" variety MPS (with more internal checking, for debugging and development) with:

+  cc -g -DCONFIG_VAR_COOL -c mps.c
+  cl /Zi /DCONFIG_VAR_COOL /c mps.c

+If you are using your own object format, you will also get improved performance by allowing the compiler to do global optimisations between it and the MPS.
+So if your format implementation is in, say, myformat.c, then you could make a file mymps.c containing

+  #include "mps.c"
+  #include "myformat.c"

+then

+  cc -O3 -c mymps.c     (Unix/Mac OS)
+  cc /O2 /c mymps.c     (Windows)

+This will get your format code inlined with the MPS garbage collection algorithms.

+If you want to do anything beyond these simple cases, use the MPS makefiles as described in section 5.2, "Building for developing the MPS".

+5.2.
+Building for developing the MPS

+If you're making modifications to the MPS itself, or want to build MPS libraries for linking, you should use the MPS makefiles.

 For Unix-like platforms you will need the GNU Make tool.
 Some platforms (such as Linux) have GNU Make as their default make tool.
 For others you will need to get and install it.
 (It's available free from